 The other difference are the beads that are added that you don't pass through again.
-They're "along for the ride" as Carol Huber Cypher says in her instructions from Mastering Beadwork: A Comprehensive Guide to Off-loom Techniques.
-Depending on the size of the beads you choose, these beads hanging out there can create a very dense feel or, as I chose to go, a very open, airy feel.
+They're "along for the ride" as Carol Huber Cypher says in her instructions from Mastering Beadwork: A Comprehensive Guide to Off-loom Techniques

 I used lime green 11/0s red 8/0s and a vial of multicolored E beads for my first try.
 Do I have a picture to show you?
 Nope.
 Left the bracelet at home.
 I'm such the absent-minded artist sometimes.
 Rest assured, the pic will be along soon.